-40+ Years’ Collective Experience Handling Divorces in California
+40+ Years’ Collective Experience in Handling Divorces

 The dissolution of marriage—known as divorce—is quite overwhelming, with many considerations.
-All too often, emotions are high and the process can have a significant effect on each person’s overall life Divorce requires a detail-oriented approach to handling the multiple issues that are involved.
+All too often, emotions are high and the process can have a significant effect on each person’s overall life.
+Divorce requires a detail-oriented approach to handling the multiple issues that are involved.